tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/极速集成（含 UI 库）/步骤6：开启直播大厅（可选）/开启直播大厅（iOS）_intl_en.md

 After you create an anchor and a viewer, a live room list is required to associate them.
 - After the anchor creates a room, record the room ID to the backend.
 - After the anchor terminates the room, the backend also terminates the room ID.
-- The viewer gets the room ID list from the backend and clicks it to enter the corresponding room.
+- The viewer gets the room ID list from the backend and clicks a room ID to enter the corresponding room.

 Room lists can vary, and we do not provide an example of how to build a room list at the backend.
 You can see [`TUILiveRoomManager`](https://github.com/tencentyun/TIMSDK/blob/master/iOS/TUIKitDemo/TUIKitDemo/Scenes/Data/TUILiveRoomManager.m) in the demo to implement the logic by which the client reports the room list.